Heat as a witness of quantum properties: Preliminaries

-We aim to characterize the maximum and minimum amount of heat $Q$ that the system can exchange with the environment $\ms{E}$ at a given temperature $\beta$ when using $\ms{M}$ as a (quantum) memory system.
-To ensure that heat is delivered exclusively due to the system $\ms{S}$, we need to make two additional assumptions.
-First, the joint system $\ms{SRE}$ is assumed to be closed and evolves via an energy-preserving unitary process $U$ as~\cite{Janzing2000}
+Our aim is to characterize the maximum and minimum heat that the system can exchange with the environment, assisted by a quantum memory.
+To ensure that heat is exchanged only between $\ms S$ and $\ms E$, we make two assumptions.
+First, the joint system $\ms{SME}$ is closed and evolves via an energy-preserving unitary process $U$ as~\cite{Janzing2000}